"She flits and glides, strides and whirls musically so skillfully (...),

 - Kölner Stadtanzeiger -

-Young violinist Katerina Chatzinikolau captivates her audience through her impetuous temperament and her energetic presence on stage.
 The diversity of her sound demonstrates an intense work with historically informed performance practice as well as with contemporary music.
-She was praised by the Leverkusener Stadtanzeiger with the words: “Pure implicitness how she devotes herself equally brilliantly to the classical as well as to contemporary music”.
+She was praised by the Leverkusener Stadtanzeiger with the words “Pure implicitness how she devotes herself equally brilliantly to the classical as well as to contemporary music”.

 "Pure implicitness how